Brad Cook: Early life and education

 He later earned a Doctor of Philosophy in Middle East studies from the University of Oxford.

 Career

 From 1999 to 2006, Cook was the vice president of Utah Valley University for academic affairs.
 From 2006 to 2009, he was the president of the Abu Dhabi Women's College.
 From 2009 to 2019, he was the executive vice president and provost of Southern Utah University.
 He became the 17th president of Snow College in May 2019.
-He now serves as president of the American University of Bahrain.
+He served as president of the American University of Bahrain from July 2022 to July 2025, succeeded by Dr Wafa Almansoori.